gravito-framework/gravito/docs/en/guide/orm-usage.md

   },
 });

-// Then register to orbit-db
+// Then register to Atlas
 orbitDB(core, { db, databaseType: 'postgresql' });
 ```